haziqachik/ceh-pages/README.md

 - Content is saved for personal, educational use only.
 Please do not redistribute.
 - The site relies on `localStorage`; browsers that block it (e.g., Safari Private Browsing) will disable saving but the pages still load.
 - For history of UI tweaks, check `CHANGELOG.md`.

+## Roadmap
+- [ ] Add Lighthouse/a11y audit script under `tools/`
+- [ ] Automate link-map regeneration for new snapshots
+- [ ] Review accessibility labels/contrast on the study dashboard